vemonet/nanopub-rs/lib/docs/use_cli.md

 ## 📥️ Install

-Download the binary adapted to your platform:
+Download the binary adapted to your platform from the repository [Releases page](https://github.com/vemonet/nanopub-rs/releases):

 - 🐧 Linux
 - 🍎 MacOS